1. Pay attention to names

 Whether it is arriving to work or a meeting or making a deadline, punctuality is critical.
 Time is precious.

 When you miss a deadline, the whole team is affected and may have to cover for you.
 Teams rely on everyone to do their part.
 It is easy to underestimate how much time you’ll need to complete a project if you don’t regularly track your work.
-Know how much time it takes you to complete tasks by using a time-tracking app like Toggl.
+Know how much time it takes you to complete tasks by using a time tracking app like Toggl Track.

 When you are late, you are being disrespectful and inconsiderate of another person’s time and commitments.
 Don’t be late.